 The best information about home hardening (what you need to do in and around your buildings) is from the Insurance Institute for Business & Home Safety (IBHS).
 These are comprehensive, detailed and based on scientific research performed by people who aren't trying to sell you anything.
 Download the first checklist and then either the second "everything" guide or the individual fact sheets (in the third bullet):

 - Don't want 40 pages?
-The IBHS has split the guide into individual Research Fact Sheets -- get only the topics you want: Attic & Crawl Space Vents; Coatings; Decks; Exterior Sprinkler Systems; Fencing; Fire Spread on Ember-Ignited Decks; Roofing Materials; Skylights; Under-Eave Construction, and Immediate (noncombustible) Zone around your house.
-Here is where to find the individual Fact Sheets on the NFPA Firewise USA website.
+The IBHS has split the guide into individual Research Fact Sheets here on the NFPA website-- get only the topics you want: Attic & Crawl Space Vents; Coatings; Decks; Exterior Sprinkler Systems; Fencing; Fire Spread on Ember-Ignited Decks; Roofing Materials; Skylights; Under-Eave Construction, and Immediate (noncombustible) Zone around your house.

-How to Stay Informed During Wildfire Season This one-pager tells you where to find weather advisories, how to sign up for emergency alerts, and, during an ACTUAL EMERGENCY, how to stay updated and informed (radio, websites, text alerts and other methods for real-time information).
+How to Get Alerts and Stay Informed During Wildfire Season One page with where to find weather advisories, how to sign up for emergency alerts, and, during an ACTUAL EMERGENCY, how to stay updated and informed.
 Print and post it on your refrigerator!

 What do you do when your 100 feet of defensible space goes onto a neighbor's property?
 Or onto government land?
 What if your neighbor refuses to clear her property?
 The five-page document linked here, "What If Your 100 Feet of Defensible Space Goes Beyond Your Property Line?," tells you how to proceed under different scenarios.
 Read additional detail on our Rules & Enforcement page.